Police corruption: Challenges to Bulgarian Corruption

 2008 also saw the establishment of the Internal Security Directorate (ISD) of the MoI, the first service since 1990 that has multiple officers around the country, as well as the ability to combine covert methods with police powers.
 This means that for the first time since the dissolution of the State Security, a branch of the MoI had the ability to use surveillance techniques to expose police corruption, including a network of undercover agents, as well as take proactive measures - on the basis of risk analysis - to end corruption, actively seeking and collecting evidence on MoI staff without complaints being submitted, something that neither SANS nor the Inspectorate can do.
 In 2011, data from the ISD indicated that 1,200 complaints were followed up on that year, leading to around 300 infringements being substantiated and 100-120 officers were dismissed or indicted.
-This large upswing is due to the organisational changes undertaken in the MoI, which no longer allow complaints to remain within the division they were made, but instead must be referred to the ISD or the Inspectorate.
+This large upswing is due to the organisational changes undertaken in the MoI, which no longer allow complaints to remain within the division where they were made, but instead must be referred to the ISD or the Inspectorate.

 Further changes were undertaken to reduce police corruption in 2014, with all MoI cars being equipped with GPS systems, and then video cameras and microphones being fitted to all traffic police patrol cars that record what passes between traffic police and drivers.
 As part of this initiative, rules were changed that allowed an MoI vehicles to carry out roadside checks of motorists.
 As of 25 November, these checks have only been allowed to be undertaken by traffic police.
 Bulgarian Interior Minister Vesselin Vuchkov claimed these new measures were expected to cut corruption by 80% by reducing direct contact between police and motorists, and thus lowering the opportunity for police to receive bribes and participate in corruption.

 Croatia

 In 2002, accepting bribes was a common form of street police corruption in Croatia.
 According to the International Victim Crimes Survey, 15 out of 100 respondents reported paying a bribe within the last year – 44% of which were paid to police officers.
-This frequency was higher than most other East-European countries, with respondents suggesting that police in Croatia were targeted more frequently for successful bribes compared to other countries in East-Europe.
-These results indicated that police corruption, especially in regards to the acceptance of a bribe by a police officer, seemed to be more prevalent among Croatian police than among police in other East-European countries.
+This frequency was higher than most other Eastern European countries, with respondents suggesting that police in Croatia were targeted more frequently for successful bribes compared to other countries in Eastern Europe.
+These results indicated that police corruption, especially regarding the acceptance of a bribe by a police officer, seemed to be more prevalent among Croatian police than among police in other Eastern European countries.